Students’ Rights & Responsibilities

 Equipment and Space

 Hundreds of students use this laboratory each week.
-Another class probably enters the lab room directly after you are done.
+Another class may enter the lab room directly after you are done.
 Please demonstrate respect for the environment and the equipment in the lab.
 The lab tables and floors should be clear of any paper or garbage.
 Please clean up your area before you leave the lab.
 The equipment needs to be left neatly at your station.
 If anything is not working properly, notify your TA immediately.
-If any equipment breaks due to mishandling or negligence on your part, you may be asked to refund the department for the cost of replacing that piece of equipment.

 Computers in the Lab